arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 *This month brought two preprints describing optical pooled CRISPR screens.
-What's this new technology is, what it can be used for, and why I've been waiting for it?
+What's this new technology, what it can be used for, and why I've been waiting for it?
 I'll make a small comparison of approaches and critically review the papers.*

 *Best of all &mdash;